 Though it’s true that all species of penguin live in the Southern Hemisphere, you may be surprised to learn that of the world’s 17 varieties, just six inhabit Antarctica.
 Of these, only two (Adelie and Emperor) truly make the continent their home.
-The others (Gentoo, Chinstrap, Macaroni and King) all reside around the Peninsula and sub-Antarctic islands.
+So if you’re looking for where to find penguins, you may be surprised to learn that the others (Gentoo, Chinstrap, Macaroni and King) all reside around the Peninsula and sub-Antarctic islands.

 As many penguin species spend much of their lives at sea, these flightless icons of the avian kingdom can only be seen in select locations during their breeding season.
 If you want to see them, you can use this guide to the world’s penguin hotspots – plus a couple of cold spots too!